Junior Oliver Elam began singing in seventh grade choir class.

 “Elam has really inspired me to check out more genres of music and [dig] deeper into genres I already listened to,” Starks said.
 “They’re passionate about choir, and it’s really inspiring for me to put on our tuxes together and join our closest friends on stage.”

-Elam wants others to themselves and to sing freely, reminding others to take advantage of every opportunity they get.
+Elam wants others to sing freely, reminding others to take advantage of every opportunity they get.

 “Even if you think you might make mistakes, don’t be afraid to sing out.”